Cimicifuga racemosa. Family: Ranunculaceae

 black snake root, bugbane, bugwort, rattleroot, rattleweed, squaw root

 Black cohosh contains alkaloids, tannins, and terpenoids.
 The medicinal part has been used to control symptoms of menopause, especially hot flashes.
-No effect on estrogen-dependent cancers has been demonstrated.
+It hasn’t been shown to help any estrogen-dependent cancers.

-Currently, there are no documented valid medical uses for black cohosh.
+There are no valid medical uses for black cohosh.

-Black cohosh can be found in capsule and powder form.
-Follow packaging instructions for correct dose.
-Remifemin (the brand name of the standardized extract) has been used in Germany for menopausal management since the mid-1950s.
+Black cohosh comes in oral capsule and powder form.
+Follow the instructions on the package for the correct dose.
+The standardized extract has been used in Germany for to treat menopause since the mid-1950s.

-Large doses of this herb can cause dizziness, nausea, headaches, stiffness, visual disturbances, reduced pulse rate, and increased perspiration.
+Large doses of this herb can cause side effects.
+These can include dizziness, nausea, headaches, and stiffness.
+They can also include vision problems, slow pulse rate, and heavy sweating.

 Women who are pregnant or breastfeeding should not use black cohosh.
-Women who have had hormone-sensitive breast cancer should not use black cohosh.
+Women who have had hormone-sensitive breast cancer also should not use this herb.

 Your Family's Health